NamanSatish/namansatish.github.io/_projects/homework_3.md

 ### Task 1

 We will go back to our `PathTracer::raytrace_pixel` function to implement adaptive sampling.
 We will begin by initializing variables to keep track of the current number of ray samples per pixel, the sum of illuminance received from every ray sample, and the sum of the illuminance squared received from every ray sample.
 As we loop through the number of samples per pixel, as before, we will calculate the radiance at the pixel for each sample and add it's contribution onto a running sum.
-Then for each ray sample, we will add to our two running luminance sums, and when we have reached our batch size, we will calculate the mean, $\mu$, and the variance, $\sigma^2$, of the luminance samples.
-We will then calculate the confidence interval, $I$, of the luminance samples, which is given by $I = 1.96 \times \frac{\sigma}{\sqrt{N}}$, where $N$ is the number of samples.
-If the confidence interval is less than ${tol} \times \mu$, we will break out of the loop and return the mean of the radiance sum.
-If the confidence interval is greater than ${tol} \times \mu$, we will continue to take samples until we reach the maximum number of samples per pixel.
+Then for each ray sample, we will add to our two running luminance sums, and when we have reached our batch size, we will calculate the mean, $$ \mu $$, and the variance, $$ \sigma^2 $$, of the luminance samples.
+We will then calculate the confidence interval, $$ I $$, of the luminance samples, which is given by $$ I = 1.96 \times \frac{\sigma}{\sqrt{N}} $$, where $ N $ is the number of samples.
+If the confidence interval is less than $$ {tol} \times \mu $$, we will break out of the loop and return the mean of the radiance sum.
+If the confidence interval is greater than $$ {tol} \times \mu $$, we will continue to take samples until we reach the maximum number of samples per pixel.

 ### Results